TAI Hürkuş: Design and development

+15 Hürkuş 1B and 1C were delivered to Turkish Armed Forces but they were later redirected for export.
+15 Hürkuş-II will be delivered in 2025, 20 in 2026 and 20 in 2027.

 The Turkish government has indicated that the aircraft is expected to attract export sales, possibly from Middle Eastern countries, African countries or countries with limited air force budgets.
 According to a news report from CNN Türk, Australia and Sweden are interested in the aircraft.